 1. Sacsaywamen: Closest Cusco ruins of the Incas

 The Cusco ruins of Sacsaywamen show you the ancient capital of the Inca Empire in Cusco.
-Situated high on a hill overlooking Cusco, it served to a great military advantage.
+Situated high on a hill overlooking Cusco, it served to great military advantage.
+Find more things to do in Cusco for $10 or less.

 Things to see in Sacsaywamen: